HainanZhao/gemini-cli-job/README.md

 This will:
 - Configure your Google Cloud Project and Gemini model
 - Create your first job from built-in templates
-- Generate sample context files for customization
+- Generate sample template files for customization
 - Set up scheduling (optional)

-### 2. Customize Context Files
+### 2. Customize Template Files

-Edit the generated context files in `~/.gemini-cli-job/context/`:
+Edit the generated template files in `~/.gemini-cli-job/context/`:

 - `about.md` - Your organization/team information
 - `products.md` - Your products and services